 USC Wireless Plus is a faster, encrypted network, available only to USC account holders.
 When connecting to USC Wireless Plus for the first time, you may need to configure your wireless device.
 For instructions, see usc.edu/its/wireless/plus.

-All the rooms in USC residence halls are connected to ResNet, USC’s high-speed residential computer network.
+All the rooms in USC residence halls are connected to ResNet, a high-speed wired computer network.
 For more information, see usc.edu/its/resnet.

-USC students are eligible for special Gmail accounts that provide more than 7 gigabytes of online storage and allow them to use their @usc.edu email address.
-These accounts, which are called Google Apps at USC accounts, also provide access to Google’s online word processing and spreadsheet programs, sharable calendars and more.
-Once students have completed the first login process, they can visit usc.edu/its/google for more information, or go directly to getgoogle.usc.edu to set up their Gmail account.
+USC students receive a special Gmail account that allows them to use their @usc.edu email address.
+This account provides 25 gigabytes of online storage space and access to Google’s online word processing and spreadsheet programs, sharable calendars and more.
+Once students have completed the first login process, they can visit usc.edu/its/google for information about eligibility and activation instructions.

 Antivirus and Other Software

-For free antivirus, firewall and other software, visit software.usc.edu.
+For free antivirus and other software, visit software.usc.edu.
 (A USC login is required.)
 An overview of software resources is available at usc.edu/its/software.
 For tips on secure computing, go to usc.edu/its/security.

-The Blackboard Website (blackboard.usc.edu) is the online learning management system used by USC professors to provide students with digital copies of syllabi, other course-related resources and hosted discussion forums.
+Blackboard is the online learning management system used by USC instructors to provide students with digital copies of syllabi, course notes, handouts, media files, Website links and hosted discussion forums.
 Blackboard allows students to upload assignments, take quizzes, communicate with classmates and track progress in their classes.
+For more information, see blackboard.usc.edu.

-USC students have free access to Lynda.com, an online training provider offering more than 1,100 video-based courses on a broad range of computing and technology topics, including Google Apps, Adobe products, Microsoft Office, Web design and development, audio/video production, computer programming and mobile devices.
+USC students have free access to Lynda.com, an online training provider offering more than 1,500 video-based courses on a broad range of computing and technology topics, including Google Apps, Blackboard, Adobe products, Microsoft Office, Web design and development, audio/video production, computer programming and mobile devices.
 For more information, visit usc.edu/its/lynda.

-USCmobile (mobile.usc.edu) provides access to a broad range of USC content from Internet-enabled phones, including campus directories, maps, news, events, tram routes and arrival times, and more.
+USCmobile (mobile.usc.edu) provides access to a broad range of USC content from your smartphone or tablet, including campus directories, maps, news, events, tram routes and arrival times, and more.

 Computing Documentation, Network Alerts and ITS Announcements